PythonRSAS/pythonrsas.github.io/_posts/2024-5-11-2-Statistics-Used-In-Stock-Trading.md

 - [Beta](#beta)
 - [Getting Metrics](#getting-metrics)

+There are hundreds if not thousands of ratios and metrics used in stock trading.
+All metrics and ratios have their limitations and should be used with other metrics and qualitative analysis.
+The limitations include (not comprehensive):

+- metrics and ratios are based on historical data
+  - historical data may not be relevant for the future
+  - even if historical data is relevant, they may not be accurate or true (so we have to use them with a grain of salt)
+- metrics do not include important qualitative information

+Additionally, the accuracy of the metrics depends on the reliability of estimates and assumptions used in calculation.

 # Metrics

-All metrics and ratios have their limitations and should be used in conjunction with other valuation metrics and qualitative analysis when making investment decisions.
-Additionally, the accuracy of the metrics depends on the reliability of estimates and assumptions used in calculation.

 1. **short ratio:**
 The short ratio, in finance, refers to the ratio of shares sold short to the total number of outstanding shares.
 It's a measure used by investors to gauge market sentiment, specifically to determine the level of bearishness or pessimism surrounding a particular stock.